Fiber optics

 a meter) in diameter.
 In a single-mode fiber, all signals travel

-straight down the middle without bouncing off the edges (red line in
+straight down the middle without bouncing off the edges (yellow line in

 diagram).
 Cable TV,